klimbeta/klimbeta/docs/reference/CompType/BetaWall.md

 ## What?

-A BetaWall is SprayWall, Kilterboard, Tensionboard, Moonboard.
+A BetaWall is SprayWall, Tensionboard, Moonboard.

 ### Similar Competitions

 ## Who?